-We maintained relatively consistent gross profit margins of 40% for the fiscal year ended October 2, 2009 as compared to the prior fiscal year despite a yearover-year decrease in the overall revenue base between the two fiscal years.
+We maintained relatively consistent gross profit margins of 39.6% for the fiscal year ended October 2, 2009 as compared to fiscal year 2008 despite a year-over-year decrease in the overall revenue base between the two fiscal years.
 This was principally the result of aggressive year-over-year material cost reductions, yield improvements, leverage of our fixed costs and cost control measures including capacity management enhanced by the flexibility of our hybrid manufacturing model.
-Gross profit in aggregate dollars decreased \$24.7 million between fiscal year 2009 and fiscal year 2008 primarily as the result of the aforementioned \$57.4 million decrease in overall revenues.
-In fiscal year 2009, we continued to benefit from higher gross margins associated with intellectual property revenues.
+Gross profit in aggregate dollars decreased by \$24.7 million between fiscal year 2009 and fiscal year 2008 primarily as the result of the aforementioned \$57.4 million decrease in overall revenues.
+In fiscal year 2009, we continued to benefit from higher contribution margins associated with the licensing and/or sale of intellectual property.